Djelibeybi/docker-lifx-daydusk/README.md

 ### Specifying bulbs for each event

 The `reference` field is used to determine which bulbs will be targeted for each event.
 If an event does not contain a reference field, all discovered bulbs will be used.
 The reference field can be specified in any of the following formats on a per-event basis, i.e. you can chose to use one method for an event  and a different method for another.

-> **Currently, no validation is performed to ensure the serial numbers are valid or if any specified files exist.** <br>
-> Likewise, no validation of the provided filters is performed, so it's possible for a filter to return no results or unexpected results if misconfigured.
+> **No validation is performed to ensure the serial numbers are valid or if any specified files exist.** Likewise, no validation of the provided filters is performed, so it's possible for a filter to return no results or unexpected results if misconfigured.

 The available formats are: